frederic-perez/AmE-dictionary/data/idioms.md

 __reel off__
 __refer someone to someone or something__ To direct someone to someone or something; to send someone to someone or something.
 __refer to (someone or something)__
-__refrain from (doing something)__ :dart::two: To make a considered, conscious effort not to do something. _I ask everyone to refrain from asking questions until the end of the presentation._
+__refrain from (doing something)__ :dart::three: To make a considered, conscious effort not to do something. _I ask everyone to refrain from asking questions until the end of the presentation._
 __regardless of (something)__
 __reinvent (oneself)__ :three: To create a new style or persona for oneself; to change one’s pursuits, way of life, etc. _As a teenager, I was always trying to reinvent myself to be cooler or more mysterious._ _If you’re feeling stuck in a rut with your job, maybe it’s time to reinvent yourself._
 __reinvent the wheel__